ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 but is vital to the way we think about components in Vivarium.
 The best way to understand this system is by :doc:`example. </concepts/values>`

-In our current context we introduce a named value into the simulation called ``'mortality_rate'``.
+In our current context we introduce a named value "pipeline" into the simulation called ``'mortality_rate'``.
 The source for a value is always a callable function or method.
 It typically takes in a ``pandas.Index`` as its only argument.
 Other things are possible, but not necessary for our current use case.

 The ``'mortality_rate'`` source is then responsible for returning a